The Central and Local Government team led by Martin Jones has diverse interests and investigations.

 - Professor Paul Joyce of Birmingham University

-- Accounting and Finance SIG International Research Society for Public Management.
+- The Accounting and Finance Special Interest Group (SIG) of the International Research Society for Public Management.

-- Strategic Management SIG European Group Public Management
+- Strategic Management SIG of the European Group Public Management

-- Public Management SIG British Academy of Management
+- Public Governance and Management SIG of the British Academy of Management

 Working with us